upriyam-cmu/10-708-Final-Project/README.md

-# 10-708 Final Project: EDGE-Rec: Efficient and Data-Guided Edge Diffusion for Recommender System Graphs
+# EDGE-Rec: Efficient and Data-Guided Edge Diffusion for Recommender System Graphs
 ## *Authors: Edoardo Botta, Utkarsh Priyam, Hemit Shah*

-This is the official repository of "EDGE-Rec: Efficient and Data-Guided Edge Diffusion for Recommender System Graphs", submitted as final project for the CMU course 10-708: Probabilistic Graphical Models.
+This is the official repository of "EDGE-Rec: Efficient and Data-Guided Edge Diffusion for Recommender System Graphs", submitted as final project for the CMU course **[10-708: Probabilistic Graphical Models](https://andrejristeski.github.io/10708S24/)**.

 ### Replicability
 We train for 10000 iterations on a single A100 GPU in the Google Colab environment with batch size 16.